 Buffalo Curd, another iconic local food is often served for breakfast, but also as a snack or dessert (or when something is too spicy).
-It is a very thick, yogurt-like concoction made from the milk of a water buffalo and is sold throughout Sri Lanka in disposable pottery.
+It is a very thick, yoghurt-like concoction made from the milk of a water buffalo and is sold throughout Sri Lanka in disposable pottery.
 Try it with treacle, a syrup similar to that of maple syrup crossed with the consistency of honey or alongside a fresh fruit salad.
 It was the closest thing to Greek Yoghurt we could find and it tasted somewhat similar.

 12/ Musical Tuk-Tuk Bakery

 We had a love-hate relationship with these mobile bakeries.
 They would drive the streets selling loaves of bread, sweet treats, vegetable rotis and an assortment of other goods.
 However, the tune they played everywhere they went was permanently stuck in our head.
 I would attempt to write the tune but I’m not sure it would convey as it was supposed too so here, play it yourself, it’s “Beethoven- Fur- Elise“, but to a much worse degree.
 Luckily they were selling our favourite vegetable triangles so we forgave them for their choice of tune.

 We had eaten so many rice and curries during our time in Sri Lanka and smelt so many delicious spices, it was only fair we knew what took to actually create these meals, so we signed up to a Sri Lankan cooking class.